 5. You’ll get to make a real difference

-If you are an animal lover and have always wanted to contribute towards their well-being, then take part in a volunteer project and maybe even travel abroad to serve them.
+If you’re an animal lover and have always wanted to contribute towards their wellbeing, then find an opportunity to do volunteer work with animals and maybe even travel abroad to serve them.
 Not only will you get to explore a new destination, but you’ll also get to have several new experiences.
-Rest assured, you won’t return empty handed!
+Rest assured, there’s everything to gain!

 Riyanka Roy is an ordinary girl with some extraordinary dreams.
 She loves to believe in the miracles of destiny and wants to travel all over the world, spend time with the natives, binge on local food and absorb their culture.
 Life is like a book and whatever we do adds more chapters to it.
 She enjoys writing about whatever piques her interest, for each and every bit helps in making the chapters more and more colourful.
 She believes in volunteering for those who need help and has lived in rural India for quite some time.